Sustainability

 Governance

 Effective corporate governance stewards the interests of our employees, share owners, and Indigenous and community partners over the near-, medium- and long-term, providing review and oversight of corporate strategies and executive decisions.
-We regularly evaluate our governance practices to ensure they are aligned with international standards for assessing sustainability and climate-related issues.
 As such, our Board of Directors and management team fully endorse our net-zero commitment and 2030 ESG targets announced in January 2022.

 Board Oversight

 Key elements of our corporate governance system include the oversight and diligence provided by the Board of Directors, the Lead Director, the Audit & Risk Committee and our Corporate Governance, Nomination, Compensation and Succession Committee (GOCOM).
-While the overall board provides oversight on strategy, sustainability, risk management, DEI, succession planning and corporate governance, each of the board committees has specific responsibilities.

 Management's Role

-At ATCO, the sustainability team reports through the Senior Vice President of Finance, Treasury, Risk & Sustainability to the Chief Financial Officers of ATCO Ltd. and Canadian Utilities Limited.
 Several senior members of leadership also oversee and contribute their expertise due to the cross-functional nature of many sustainability initiatives.
 Sustainability is managed collaboratively across numerous groups, including Human Resources, Government Relations, Indigenous Relations, Health and Safety, Environment, Marketing and Communications, Corporate Governance and Secretarial, Business Development, Internal Audit and Risk Management, among others.
 These groups monitor best practices, develop and implement policies and standards, and support our various divisions.

 The daily management of sustainability commitments and programs is guided by divisional leadership through topic-specific policies, training, monitoring and other management considerations.
-Our executive leadership team is kept informed through quarterly internal dashboards that report key performance indicators, including data regarding environmental, safety and Indigenous relations metrics, which are being expanded to provide progress updates on our recently announced 2030 ESG targets.
+Our executive leadership team is kept informed through quarterly internal dashboards that report key performance indicators, including data regarding environmental, safety and Indigenous relations metrics, which are being expanded to provide progress updates on our 2030 ESG targets.

 Sustainability Oversight